 - The Middle Ages Today: Queer Iberia and North Africa (SPN 332, Smith)

 Queering the Humanities: Queer studies has broadened the questions posed in the humanities by examining the cultural expressions of openly queer-identified people, as well as addressing how queer sexualities and lives are (and have been) represented in literature, theater, film and the visual arts.
-Students taking two courses in this area will be able to pursue such themes as representations of sexuality in novels before and after the emergence of LGBTQ movements; the emergence of life writing or memoir as a way for marginalized groups to claim the “right to write”; and the queering of time through sex, art, ritual and kinship.
-They will encounter such questions as: What do we gain and lose by recruiting earlier authors into identities that they would not have recognized or admitted?
+Students taking two courses in this area are able to pursue such themes as representations of sexuality in novels before and after the emergence of LGBTQ movements; the emergence of life writing or memoir as a way for marginalized groups to claim the “right to write”; and the queering of time through sex, art, ritual and kinship.
+They encounter such questions as: What do we gain and lose by recruiting earlier authors into identities that they would not have recognized or admitted?
 How can artistic productions constitute political interventions?